joshuakerr/joshuakerr.github.io.old/pages/publications.md

 #### “Phytology, Between Φύσις and Ζώη,” *Kronos Philosophical Journal* (2019, forthcoming)

 >I argue that Aristotle's study of plant life articulates a different kind of life that has more in common with nature (φύσις) than animal life (ζώη).

-#### “Philosophical Concepts of Wildness in the Poetry of Gary Snyder,” *Entries: A Journal of Exploratory Research* (May 2007), pp. 1-8.

->This paper traces the outlines of a philosophical conception of "wildness" in Gary Snyder's prose writings and, especially, his poetry.